ThomasMiz/ansible-demo/README.md

 ## Topology[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#topology)

-The toppology consists of an [NGINX](https://nginx.org/en/) acting as a load balancer for two [Rust](https://www.rust-lang.org/)-based web servers.
-These servers store/retrieve a key in [Redis](https://redis.io/), and if it exists, return the associated value for that key.
-All of this is done using HTTP requests.
+The topology consists of an [NGINX](https://nginx.org/en/) acting as a load balancer for two [Rust](https://www.rust-lang.org/)-based web servers.
+These servers receive HTTP GET or POST requests which are translated into retrieving or storing a key-value pair in a [Redis](https://redis.io/) instance, basically acting as an HTTP wrapper around Redis, while also applying manual sharding by accessing a different Redis instance based on the key.

-The system was set up using [Docker Compose](docker-compose.yaml), allowing us to conduct local testing and, ideally, add new containers for configuration with Ansible as needed.
+The system is set up using [Docker Compose](docker-compose.yaml), allowing us to conduct local testing and add new containers for configuration with Ansible as needed.
 Each of the squares would represent a [Docker container](docker-containers).
 All containers belong to the same network, and the public key (`id_rsa.pub`) of the Ansible container is present in the `authorized_keys` file in all containers to ensure seamless connections between them and enable task execution via SSH.

 <div align="center">
     <img src="readme-utils/topology.png" alt="Semaphore Login" width="738">
 </div>

+Docker is configured to forward incoming TCP connections from port 8080 into the load balancer, which balances HTTP requests between the multiple Rust servers with a round-robin algorithm.
+Docker will also forward port 3000 towards Semaphore.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>

 ## Quick start [![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#quick-start)

 In the root of the project, run docker compose.
-This will take a while, ~6 minutes.
+This will take a while, possibly 5 to 10 minutes.

 ```bash
 $ docker-compose up -d